Hangar-31/atlantamusicians.com/src/pages/join-our-local.md

     title: Why Join?
   - type: section_content_text
     text: >-
+      As an AFM member, you are part of a membership of more than 80,000 musicians.
 The AFM has a long history of service for musicians in the United States and Canada.
 Becoming a member of the AFM means that you become part of an organization with more than 100 years of experience in improving the lives of working musicians, and thousands of years of collective experience!

       With offices in New York, Los Angeles, Washington, DC and Toronto, in addition to a network of more than 240 local unions in small and large cities throughout the United States and Canada, the AFM is everywhere you are.
 We have negotiated high-quality consumer benefits and services for you and your family, and have a professional staff to assist you with your professional needs.